yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 To configure routing policies, click **Add**, and select policies in the dialog.
 By default, no routing policies are configured, and the default URL-based routing policy is used.
 For more details, see [API Manager custom policies](/docs/apimgr_admin/api_mgmt_custom_policies/).

 When routing policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected routing policy is executed after any request policy and before any response policy configured for the front-end API.
-For more details, see [Configure Advanced Outbound settings](/docs/apimgr_admin/api_mgmt_virtualize_web/#configure-advanced-outbound-settings).

 ### Fault Handler Policies